bboc/s3patterns/slides/slides.md

 * recording all relevant information and adding it to the logbook
     * all agreements, role descriptions, selections etc.
-    * making sure minutes of meetings are recorded and approved by paticipants
+    * making sure minutes of meetings are recorded and approved by participants
 * keeping the logbook is up do date
-* continuously improve orgnaization of the logbook
+* continuously improve organization of the logbook
 * making the logbook and accessible to everyone in the circle (and in the wide organization as agreed)
 * tending to all technical aspects of logbook keeping